 Optimise your search terms

 Choosing the right tags and search terms for your video is vital, as this is what enables your video to be found both using the YouTube search, and also, Google search too.
-Before you upload and tag your video, perform a few YouTube searches for similar, competing or related content, and make a note of the tags and search terms that these use to give yourself the best chance of getting things right with your own video.
+Before you buy Youtube views and upload and tag your video, perform a few YouTube searches for similar, competing or related content, and make a note of the tags and search terms that these use to give yourself the best chance of getting things right with your own video.

 Create enticing titles